ZygimantasB/Calories_Counter_Project/README.md

 2. **Food Tracking**: Log meals and view nutrition analytics
 3. **Workout Tracking**: Record exercises and monitor progress
 4. **Body Stats**: Track weight and body measurements

+> **Note**: The Django admin interface is not configured in the current implementation.
+All data management is handled through the custom user interface.

 ### Data Visualization